vbkostov/tess-website-lite/content/pages/proposing.md

     <ul style=“list-style-type:circle”>
         <br>Type, Typical Duration, Budget, Targets, Length of science/technical section (References are not included in the page limit), Additional Comments</br>
         <br>Mini, One year, Not eligible, Up to fifty 20-sec cadence and up to 1000 2-min cadence, up to two pages, Not eligible for ground-based observations</br>
-        <br>Small, One year, $70,000, No limit, up to four pages,Ground-based proposals allowed</br>
+        <br>Small, One year, $70,000, No limit, up to four pages,Ground-based proposals allowed (~1FTE for a grad student) </br>
-        <br>Large, One to three years, $250,000, No limit, up to six pages, Ground-based proposals allowed</br>
+        <br>Large, One year, $250,000, No limit, up to six pages, Ground-based proposals allowed (~1FTE for a post doc)</br>
-        <br>Key Programs, Max 3 years, $250,000, No limit, up to six pages, Ground-based proposals allowed</br>
+        <br>Key Programs, Max 3 years, $250,000, No limit, up to six pages, Ground-based proposals allowed.
+Not always solicited depending on the mission cycle (e.g. near the end of an extended mission). </br>
     </ul>
 </div>